-Man spends first night of freedom from jail downloading child porn, police say
+Man spends first night of freedom from jail downloading child porn

 YORK, Pa. – A 24-year-old Pennsylvania man marked his first night outside the walls of York County Prison by downloading child pornography on a computer owned by the person who kindly offered to put him up for the night, according to Northern York County Regional Police.